Institute Leadership & Staff

 Patricia M. Roberts

-Pat Roberts, is a co-founder of AIM and current Executive Director of the AIM Institute.
+Pat Roberts, is a co-founder and current Executive Director of AIM.
 She is is both a passionate educator and successful businesswoman.
 Her lifelong commitment to education began as a graduate of West Chester University where she received both her undergraduate and graduate degrees in education.
 Her career began in the laboratory school at West Chester University where she taught children in research-based early childhood programs in both regular and special education settings.
 A successful business woman, she incorporated three businesses in the education and technology spaces before joining with Nancy Blair to found AIM in 2006.

 Director of Educational Outreach